EfraimManurung/simple-vlc/README.md

 # simple-vlc

-A simple **Visible Light Communication (VLC / Li‑Fi)** proof‑of‑concept project built using microcontrollers and LEDs.
+A simple **Visible Light Communication (VLC / Li‑Fi)** proof‑of‑concept project built using microcontrollers and lasers.
 This project demonstrates basic binary data transmission using light intensity modulation, including a transmitter, repeater, and receiver, along with error detection and bit‑error‑rate (BER) evaluation.

 ---

 ## Overview

-Visible Light Communication (VLC) uses modulated light sources (e.g., LEDs) to transmit data through free space.
+Visible Light Communication (VLC) uses modulated light sources (e.g., lasers) to transmit data through free space.
 In this project:

 * Digital data is encoded into binary symbols
-* An LED acts as the optical transmitter
+* An laser acts as the optical transmitter
 * A photodiode / light sensor captures the signal at the receiver
 * A repeater node can regenerate and forward the signal